-Noise from breeze in foliage was also noted.
+Noise from birds, dogs and breeze in foliage were also noted.

 6 Summary

 EMM was engaged by Wambo Coal Pty Limited to conduct a monthly noise survey of operations at WCM and WCRS.
 The survey purpose was to quantify the acoustic environment and compare site noise levels against specified limits.